 Can I take A-Level Chemistry in one year?

-As an A-Level retake student, yes and if you have completed AS-Level equivalent studies outside of the UK and can clearly demonstrate high ability in chemistry and academic English, yes.
+Yes, if you have completed a minimum of AS-Level or equivalent studies inside or outside of the UK and can clearly demonstrate high ability in chemistry and academic English.

 How much practical work will there be?